MikeyMike007/Responsive-websites/README.md

 #### `with` of elements with flex

-With `flex`, you should not use the `width:` property, you should instead use `flex-basis:`.
+with `flex`, you should not use the `width:` property, you should instead use `flex-basis:`.

-Example:
+example:

 ```css
 .el {